Incest: Biblical references

-Moses was also born to an incestuous marriage.
-Exodus 6 detailed how his father Amram was the nephew of his mother Jochebed.
-An account noted that the incestuous relations did not suffer the fate of childlessness, which was the punishment for such couples in levitical law.
+Moses was also born of an incestuous marriage.
+Exodus 6 details how his father, Amram, was the nephew of his mother, Jochebed.
+An account noted that the incestuous relations did not suffer the fate of childlessness, which was the punishment for such couples in Levitical law.
 It stated, however, that the incest exposed Moses "to the peril of wild beasts, of the weather, of the water, and more."